Information for referrers

 Referrals

-If eligible, the magistrate may refer the defendant to the Drug and Alcohol Court in the Brisbane Magistrates Court.
+If eligible, the magistrate may refer the defendant to QDAC in the Brisbane Magistrates Court.

 What happens next?

-The defendant will also be required to appear at regular court hearings and submit to frequent and random drug and alcohol testing.
-If the court considers the defendant not eligible or suitable, it may sentence the defendant to another order or refer the matter back to the originating magistrates court.
+If the court considers the defendant not eligible or suitable, it may sentence the defendant in accordance with the law or refer the matter back to the originating magistrate’s court.
 The court may also refer the defendant to other intervention programs such as Court Link or Murri Court.

 Treatment order